TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     Find theaters + movie times near **find movie times + tickets**
 *   Movie News Featured Movie News

-    *   ‘Us’ Explained: The Twist Ending, the Hidden Meanings, the Box Office Milestones and a Possible Sequel - Spoilers!
-Read More
+    *   Today in Movie Culture: ‘Shazam!’ as an ‘80s Movie, The History of Disney’s Live-Action Remakes and More Read More
-    *   Today in Movie Culture: ‘Dumbo’ Director Commentary, Animated ‘Shazam!’
-Promo and More Read More
+    *   New ‘Scary Stories to Tell in the Dark’ Teaser is Terrifying.
+Here's Everything We Know So Far Read More
-    *   Angelina Jolie to Star in Marvel's ‘The Eternals'.
-Here's Everything We Know Read More
+    *   The Week in Movie News: Angelina Jolie Joins the MCU, Michael B. Jordan to Play 400-Year-Old Man and More Read More

     Explore Content
     *   Movie Reviews